mmbman/Katagiri/1979-06-10-Fukanzazengi-Talk-2.md

 **Question:** Roshi?
 Sometimes so many things come up, especially the first couple days of [sesshin](glossary#sesshin), it seems like it takes enormous effort to return to the breath.
 Should we use that enormous effort?

-**Katagiri:**  We cannot continue *enormous* effort.
+**Katagiri:** [Use] enormous effort, but we cannot continue *enormous* effort.
 So, sometimes [use effort]; don’t attach to enormous effort constantly.
 Sometimes enormous effort makes you exhausted.
 At that time, forget it!
 Just *relax*, okay? *[The group laughs.]* Just relax!
-And then, taking a breath, and a short breath, and a long breath; letting it go.
+And then, taking a breath, and a short breath, and a long breath; letting [it] go.

-And while you take a breath, very naturally, as naturally as you can – then, your mind can calm.
+And then [...] you take a breath very naturally, as naturally as you can.
+And then, your mind can calm.
 Maybe it takes an hour?
 Maybe two hours; maybe a day.
 It’s okay.
 And then if your mind is very relaxed, let’s return.

 #### 49:08